Even if you have not been at risk of flooding in the past…..

 Even modest rainstorms over a burned area can result in flash flooding downstream.
 These floods are typically much larger than they would have been before the wildfire.
 Flooding is likely to be much more extensive following wildfire, endangering properties previously considered safe from flooding.
 These floodwaters typically transport surface debris such as downed trees, boulders, mud and gravel.

 If you live or work anywhere near a burned area, you need to be aware of the new flooding hazard.
-There are steps you can take to reduce flood risk, and resources that may be available to assist you.
-See the sidebar quick links for important tips and tools.
+Follow the sidebar quick links for important tips and tools.